linnarsson-lab/ipynb-lamanno2016/README.md

 ## Code for R

-Code to run and process posterior the Bayesian regression analysis has been ported to R by Satoshi Koyama [skoyama427](https://github.com/skoyama427) and it is available at the following repo: [BayesianGLM](https://github.com/skoyama427/BayesianGLM)
+Code to run  Bayesian regression analysis and process posteriors has been ported to R by Satoshi Koyama [skoyama427](https://github.com/skoyama427) and it is available at the following repo: [BayesianGLM](https://github.com/skoyama427/BayesianGLM)